 Email security is, in one sense, something that runs in the background.
 Users benefit from encryption and authentication technologies.
 Gateways are basically the star of the show, supporting compliance with regulatory and security policies, for example.
-But the complexity of those same traditional security practices might also slow productivity as they drain system resources.
+However, the complexity of those same traditional security practices might also slow productivity as they drain system resources.

 “The traditional or typical view is the use of gateways that essentially apply a ‘back-and-forth’ type of approach to encryption through mail servers,” Santistevan explained.
 “Over the past year, we learned about and took a different methodology and solution to our customers, enabling a more feature-rich means of protection with deeper value.
 In the past, for example, if someone hit the send button on an email, they’d pretty much be out of luck.”

-If you’ve ever attempted to retrieve or recall a message, you probably know how time consuming and futile that can be.
+If you’ve ever attempted to retrieve or recall a message, you probably know how time-consuming and futile that can be.

 Modernized cyber security can increase productivity, generate upsell opportunities

-Productivity is ultimately at stake in a market where email security is used only as a first line of defense.
+Productivity is ultimately at stake in a market where email security is used only as the first line of defense.
 When an end-customer recognizes they can cost-effectively create more efficiencies with email security, it opens new opportunities for partners to discuss additional collaborative projects that may not otherwise have occurred.

 Visibility inbound, outbound, and internally